Biosolverr/corporate-obligation-chain/README.md

 evidence instead), no rate limit on `adjudicate()` retries, evidence truncation can produce false negatives on long documents, and date/quantity comparison is 100% LLM-judged rather than partially deterministic — all five are named, load-bearing trade-offs now, not silent gaps.
-45/45 tests pass, including three new regression tests proving the fixes.
+An independent external audit (see `docs/architecture.md` Part E) then found and this project fixed three more real issues (fail-closed on retrieval failure, rejecting internally-inconsistent verdicts, obligation replay/reuse in the Router) -- and, just as important, correctly declined to ship one plausible-sounding but actually-harmful "fix" (auto-comparing submitted evidence hashes against an internal, unreproducible format, which would have broken every normal submission).
+56/56 tests pass.

 ## Before you trust this